syncfusion-content/blazor-docs/blazor/datagrid/in-line-editing.md

 ```

 > * The `GridSelectionSettings.Type` property is set to **Multiple** to enable multiple row selection.
-> * To prevent accidental or undesired deletions, it is recommended to enable the `ShowDeleteConfirmDialog` property of the `EditSettings` configuration.
+> * To prevent accidental or undesired deletions, it is recommended to enable the `ShowDeleteConfirmDialog` property of the `GridEditSettings` configuration.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}